SpenceKonde/DxCore/README.md

 ### DAC Support
 The Dx-series parts have a 10-bit DAC which can generate a real analog voltage (note that this provides low current and can only be used as a voltage reference or control voltage, it cannot be used to power other devices).
 This generates voltages between 0 and the selected `VREF` (unlike the tinyAVR 1-series, this can be Vcc!).
 Set the DAC reference voltage via the DACR`eference()` function - pass it any of the ADC reference options listed under the ADC section above (including VDD!).
 Call `analogWrite()` on the DAC pin (PD6) to set the voltage to be output by the DAC (this uses it in 8-bit mode).
 To turn off the DAC output, call `digitalWrite()` or `turnOffPWM()` on that pin.

+There may be additional options to configure the DAC on the EA-series.

 See the [**ADC and DAC Reference**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Analog.md)